lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 When the input to the Presenter is repetitive, the Presenter holds the ViewModel structures in an array and delivers them via an indexed accessor method.

 When the input to the Presenter is repetitive and heterogeneous, it is a good practice to use *associated-value* `enum`s to hold the data.
 Although, due to syntax, I find that when an enum contains a large number of associated values, the extraction of values is painful, not to mention that every time a value is added you have to add another '_'  everywhere you read the enum.

-A better practice is to use enums whose sole associated-value is a struct.
-This would allow you to use `struct` field names to extract values, instead of `enum` named positions.
+A better practice is to extract a single value from the enum.
+This value is a name for a tuple.
+You can then use the field names defined by the enum to access the individual values stored in the enum.

 #### UseCaseOutput Examples